Percepio Device Firmware Monitor™ – The Next Step in IoT Software Quality Assurance

 William E. Lamie, President, Express Logic

 Without automatic feedback, you actually rely on your end users to report any issues, a responsibility they have not agreed to.
 Then you might not hear about the issues until it’s too late, when many customers have already been affected.
 Moreover, your end users can’t be expected to provide sufficiently detailed information for you to quickly identify and solve the problem.
-A vague error report like “the screen went black” may require weeks of guesswork until you find a likely cause, and even then, you still don’t know if really you solved the right problem.
+A vague error report like “the screen went blank” may require weeks of guesswork until you find a likely cause, and even then, you still don’t know if you really solved the right problem.
 Imagine how much troubleshooting time that could be saved if you instead had access to detailed diagnostic information about every issue in the production software.

 Cloud-Side Operational Costs